-Due to strict spam monitoring and regulations on communications terminating to China, high volume calls with the same caller ID and short durations (under 2 minutes) have a high chance of being blocked.
-This is a universal behavior for all international traffic terminating to China and is not something unique to Twilio’s platform.
+Due to strict spam monitoring and regulations on communications terminating to China, calls with short durations (under 3 minutes) have a high chance of being blocked.
+This is a universal behavior for all international traffic terminating to China, and is not something unique to Twilio’s platform.

 To remain compliant with these regulations, access to China has been removed from the Geo-Permissions page.
 Going forward, enabling calls to China will require vetting before access is granted.